Walk 10,000 steps a day for a week and raise money to help women and girls out of poverty.

 Please help us build safe water sources close to families like Eliza’s so she can drink safe, clean water and have time to go to school.

-In March 2014, will you walk 10,000 steps a day for a week and raise money for women and girls in the poorest communities?
+Will you walk 10,000 steps a day for a week and raise money for women and girls in the poorest communities?

 Take the first step and register today